 You should always use utm_source, utm_medium, and utm_campaign; utm_term and utm_content are optional.

-In addition, there are two UTM tags that are generally leveraged for Google AdWords tracking (although their use is not restricted to Google AdWords):
+In addition, there are two UTM tags that are generally leveraged for Google Ads tracking (although their use is not restricted to Google Ads):

 In order for UTM parameters to be effective for our clients, we recommend adhering to Google’s defined tagging to ensure Google Analytics properly records and segments the data.
 This is especially true for utm_medium which impacts Google Analytics Channel reporting.